-Perhaps I have an insensitive palette, but a pet peeve of mine is when an ice cream orchocolaty confectionpromises an intriguing flavor, then merely tastes like plain ice cream or chocolate.
+Perhaps I have an insensitive palate, but a pet peeve of mine is when an ice cream or chocolaty confection promises an intriguing flavor, then merely tastes like plain ice cream or chocolate.
 Not that there’s anything wrong with plain ice cream or chocolate, but if balsamic vinegar is billed as a flavor, for example, then I want to taste balsamic vinegar, goshdarnit; otherwise, what is the point of putting it in at all?
 These Chocolate Rosemary Pots de Creme deliver all the promised flavors and then some.

 I once worked at a renowned SF restaurant for as long as I could put up with being treated like crap; i.e, not very long.
 I could write a novel about all the jacked-up things that went on at said business (and in fact, have begun to do so) but for now I will merely tell you about the front-of-house manager, who, for the purpose of today’s post, I will call Sabrina.